 It feels like a real shame that I was only there for one night.
 I genuinely wish I had more time to spend at the Homewood Park Hotel & Spa.
 This property is not a place to stay if your main goal is visit Bath, rather – it’s a destination in and of itself, a worthy place for a getaway, oozing with luxury and charm.
 Maybe one day, I’ll get to experience it properly!

-I was welcomed as a guest at the Homewood Park Hotel and Spa but opinions are my own!
+I hope that you enjoyed that Homewood Park Hotel and Spa review!
+Please note that I was welcomed as a guest at the Homewood Park Hotel and Spa but opinions are my own!

 This post contains affiliate links for which I’m given a modest commission that helps keep this site running!
 This comes at no extra cost to you, but if you have any questions, feel free to email me at hello[AT]happytowander[DOT]com.